AI Tools ยท Analysis

 For SEA institutions handling cross-border document workloads (Indonesian KTP plus Filipino PhilSys plus Vietnamese CCCD plus Thai national ID in one pipeline), **[IDfy](/tools/idfy)** is the realistic pick.
 Per-verification pricing of USD 0.50 to USD 2.50 covers all SEA national IDs in one API.

-Datasaur is the SEA-built data labeling platform for institutions training their own document models.
+**[Datasaur](/tools/datasaur)** is a data labeling platform built in the region for institutions training their own document models.
 Pricing starts free and scales to enterprise tiers.
 The realistic SEA pattern is to use Konvergen or Glair for production extraction and Datasaur for training the institution-specific models that handle long-tail document types.

 For Thai-language form extraction, **[Typhoon](/tools/typhoon)** (Thai-specialized LLM) plus localized OCR pipelines outperform global document AI on Thai script.
 For Vietnamese forms, **[FPT.AI](/tools/fpt-ai)'s** Vietnamese fine-tuned models handle the diacritic and character set issues that defeat AWS Textract and Google Document AI on Vietnamese content.